lindsayrgwatt/neighborhood/DEPLOY.md

 ## local Gotchas

+### 1.

-running `fab prepare_deployment` from within the `neighborhood/neighborhood` directory will run all the tests and sync to a github repository.
+Running `fab prepare_deployment` from within the `neighborhood/neighborhood` directory will run all the tests and sync to a github repository.
 You'll need to set up your own repository, otherwise comment out the lines of `fabfile.py` that push to github.

+### 2.

+You need to create a spatial database in order to use this app.
+PostGIS 1.5.2 (not 2.0) must be installed.
+This also means that you must use a version of PostgreSQL < 9.2 as PostGIS 1.5.2 isn't compatible with 9.2 or later.
+On a Mac, this can lead to [implementation](http://mechanicalgirl.com/post/installing-postgis-homebrew/) [headaches](https://gist.github.com/fcurella/3188632).

 ## dotCloud Gotchas